b01/interception/README.md

 2 rsd - stand for "raw socket data" file.
 No encoding is done.

+## How it works

+The built-in wrapper for protocols like HTTP are replace with the Interception\Http wrapper.
+So when you call global PHP functions \fopen or \fsockopen to make a request, the interception wrapper will make then request and save it to a file, then play that same response back for each request to that exact URL.

 ## Examples

 ### How to save HTTP request for playback during unit test.